-Increase and Sustain Allies' Climate Change Awareness
+RECOMMENDATION: Increase and Sustain Allies' Climate Change Awareness

 The emerging common understanding of the impacts of climate change on security amongst NATO states provides an opportunity to increase and sustain allies' climate security awareness.
 This can include addressing how NATO allies' efforts to adapt to and mitigate climate change are not detracting from NATO's core tasks.
-The annual Climate Change and the Security Impact Assessment is a good opportunity to discuss this issue.
+This can include addressing how NATO allies' efforts to adapt to and mitigate climate change are not detracting from NATO's core tasks.
+Specifically, the Climate Change and Security Action Plan commits NATO to leverage its science and technology programmes and communities to research the impact of climate change on security.
+NATO can utilise this community of experts to undertake a specific study of common misconceptions and obstacles to pursue a transition in thought on the climate security agenda.
+The annual Climate Change and Security Impact Assessment is a good opportunity to publish the results.

-Establish a Working Group on the Operational Challenges of Adaptation and Mitigation
+RECOMMENDATION: Establish a Working Group on the Operational Challenges of 'Adaptation Gaps'

-To ensure allies' adaptation and mitigation efforts do not impact future operations negatively, NATO can capitalise on the current awareness among the allies of the effects of climate change on security to establish a working group to discuss and identify how adaptation and mitigation measures may pose operational challenges in the medium and long term.
+To ensure allies' adaptation and mitigation efforts do not impact future operations negatively, NATO can capitalise on the current awareness among the allies of the effects of climate change on security to establish a working group to discuss and identify how adaptation and mitigation measures may pose operational challenges in the medium and long terms, and explore possibilities of coordinating the various decarbonization and adaptation measures that members can apply.
+The working group members should be representatives from both states that are less and well advanced in implementing the climate security agenda to situate the findings in real time and within current political and economic circumstances.
+This work could be facilitated by CCASCOE.
+The working group should aim to deliver a report to the Secretary General outlining its findings.